RocketPy-Team/RocketPy/.github/pull_request_template.md

   - [ ] Spelling has been verified
   - [ ] Code docs are working correctly

-- Code base maintenance (for bug fixes / features):
+- Code base maintenance (refactoring, formatting, renaming):

   - [ ] Docs have been reviewed and added / updated if needed
   - [ ] Lint (`black rocketpy`) has passed locally and any fixes were made